Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     **Required**

-    `oauth_token:` API token for authentication
+    `oauth_token` API token for authentication

     **Optional**

-    `call_in_progress:` True or false as to whether the call may still be in progress.
+    `call_in_progress` True or false as to whether the call may still be in progress.
     Invoca will immediately return a 201 and empty response body when this is set to true.
     When the call finishes, Invoca will apply the signal.
 Defaults to false.